Tellusant/docs/articles-posts/horns-dilemma-1.md

 ---
-title: "The Horns of the Dilemma 1"
+title: "The Horns of the Dilemma #1"
-description: "In strategy development, you cannot get everything.
-This academic framework explains the trade-offs."
+description: "Trade-offs between generality, precision, and realism in strategy devlopment"
 image: /assets/social-card-pub.png
 ---

-# The Horns of the Dilemma 1
+# The Horns of the Dilemma #1
+## Trade-offs between generality, precision, and realism in strategy devlopment
 *Dr. Staffan Canback, Tellusant*

 In strategic planning efforts, the team responsible has to decide upfront what it wants to achieve.
 It cannot get general results, precise, results, and realistic results simultaneously.
 This is called the ***Horns of the Dilemma*** in sociology (of which management science is a part).